History of Turbocharging • Turbosmart • Engineered To Win!

 From our humble beginnings to establishing ourselves as a global brand, Turbosmart is well on track to lead the future in turbo technology.

 Our engineers build and track-test all products in-house.
-Therefore, we ensure we continuously produce the highest quality blow-off valves, wastegates, boost controllers, gauges, pressure regulators, and hoses.
+Therefore, we ensure we continuously produce the highest-quality, highest-performance Turbochargers, blow-off valves, wastegates, boost controllers, fuel pressure regulators, oil pressure regulators and more.
 Furthermore, our products are designed and built for track and street applications.